 There are no adequate carcinogenicity studies available.
-At the moment, there is no reason to require a carcinogenicity study: conclusion (ii).
+However, because at the moment, there is no experimental or epidemiological evidence for carcinogenicity after exposure to zinc or zinc compounds, there is no reason to require a carcinogenicity study: conclusion (ii).

 4.1.3.2.7 Toxicity for reproduction